acmdas/das_fieldstones/morefieldstones2019.md

 “Lying can be cognitively demanding.
 You must suppress the truth and construct a falsehood that is plausible on its face and does not contradict anything known by the listener, nor likely to be known.
 You must tell it in a convincing way and you must remember the story.
 This usually takes time and concentration, both of which may give off secondary cues and reduce performance on simultaneous tasks.”—Robert Trivers, *The Folly of Fools*

+## Three Rules to Live By
+Thu, 25 Jul 2019

+“Three rules [Lou Reed] and I came up with – rules to live by.
+The first one is don’t be afraid of anyone.
+Imagine living your life so that you are afraid of no one.
+Second is get a really good bullshit detector and learn how to use it.
+And third is be really, really tender.”—Laurie Anderson